 Freshman Admission Requirements

 Admission to the University of Rhode Island is competitive.
 Each applicant is given individual consideration.
 In the evaluation process we consider the rigor of the high school curriculum, academic performance, standardized test scores, extracurricular activities, employment, leadership, community service, and unique talents.
-The students offered admission for the fall of 2015 had an average GPA of 3.48/4.00, with an average SAT Math, Critical Reading, and Writing combined score of 1,668, and an average ACT composite score of 25.
+The students offered admission for the fall of 2017 had an average GPA of 3.53/4.00, with an average SAT Math & Reading/Writing combined score of 1182/1600; and an average ACT composite score of 25.

 Certain programs at URI are highly selective due to limited enrollment capacity.
 The following are additional requirements related to specific colleges and majors: